j3romey/DB_Project/README.md

   - DATABASE NAME MUST BE CALLED "test"
   - Then import the most current .sql file in the database folder
   - *Always make sure you are importing the current database*

+HTDOCS
+  - initialize git in the htdocs folder or
+  - Add the rest of the files to the htdocs folders in MAMP

  TABLES THAT CONTAIN DATA
   - Course
   - Department